U.S. pilots flying 737 MAX weren’t told about new automatic systems change linked to Lion Air crash

 - Rising interest rates, slowing home sales expected to hurt remodelers

-In order to protect against a possible stall on the MAX, Boeing made a change to a flight control system so that it automatically pushes the nose of the aircraft down when a blade-like sensor that sticks out of the fuselage indicates that the nose is pitched up and putting the plane in danger of a stall.
+In order to protect against a possible stall on the MAX, Boeing made a change to a flight-control system so that it automatically pushes the nose of the aircraft down when a bladelike sensor that sticks out of the fuselage indicates that the nose is pitched up and putting the plane in danger of a stall.

 In the Lion Air crash that killed 189 people in Indonesia, investigators have determined that this sensor, the Angle of Attack (AOA) sensor, was feeding bad data to the jet’s flight computer, activating the system and repeatedly pushing the nose of the plane down when in fact there was no danger of a stall.

-Tracking data indicates that the Lion Air jet pitched up and down like a roller coaster during the 12-minute flight before the pilots apparently lost control and nose dived into the Java Sea.
+Tracking data indicate that the Lion Air jet pitched up and down like a roller coaster during the 12-minute flight before the pilots apparently lost control and nose-dived into the Java Sea.

-A former Boeing executive, speaking on condition of anonymity because discussion of accident investigations is supposed to be closely held, said that Boeing engineers didn’t introduce the change to the flight control system arbitrarily.
+A former Boeing executive, speaking on condition of anonymity because discussion of accident investigations is supposed to be closely held, said that Boeing engineers didn’t introduce the change to the flight-control system arbitrarily.

 He said it was done primarily because the much bigger engines on the MAX changed the aerodynamics of the jet and shifted the conditions under which a stall could happen.
 That required further stall protection be implemented to certify the jet as safe.